 It was thus a select field of five that confronted Tom Watson’s flag for the start of the 1889 AJC Derby.
 Apart from Merriment and the Newmarket pair, the starters included Tom Lamond’s representative, Sydney, and the rank outsider, Knight Templar.
 Seldom had Derby Day been ushered in under less favourable circumstances.
 Constant rain had fallen during the preceding week and particularly the night before, resulting in heavy ground and a depleted crowd estimated at between eight and ten thousand people.
 However, even the elements had failed to deter His Excellency the Governor, the Hon.
 Rupert Carrington from attending, together with the commanders of the British, French and German men-of-war then in port, and who all shared the vice-regal box.

 The one notable identity missing was the club’s chairman, James White, due to illness.
-Regular visitors to Randwick could not help but notice the improvements that had been affected to the course.
-The grant by the Government to the club of the strip of land between the Randwick-road and the original line of the racecourse reserve had enabled the committee to bring the gates forward to the road line, thereby affording more space for the avenues leading to the different reserves once inside the course.
+Regular visitors to Randwick could not help but notice the improvements that had been affected on the course.
+The grant by the Government to the club of the strip of land between Randwick-road and the original line of the racecourse reserve had enabled the committee to bring the gates forward to the road line, thereby affording more space for the avenues leading to the different reserves once inside the course.
 Moreover, a new scratching tower replaced the old frames on the eastern fence of the St Leger reserve, to the advantage of many spectators.
 Although showers marred the morning, by the time the warning bell had sounded for the opening event, the saddling paddock presented an animated scene.

 Merriment who looked fit enough to run for a kingdom, held his own in Derby betting to the bitter end although the Kirkham stable supported Rudolph so well that 6/4 was the best price available at flagfall, with stablemate Singapore receiving very little attention.
 Tom Hales had the choice of mounts and in preferring Rudolph allowed the former stable apprentice Ernie Huxley to claim the ride on Singapore.
 At the start, Knight Templar was the smartest on his legs but had not gone twenty lengths when Merriment, pulling Ellis out of the saddle, dashed to the front to lead Singapore comfortably past the stand.
 Knight Templar and Sydney were each a couple of lengths off with Rudolph five panels away in waiting.

 All the way along the back of the racecourse Merriment kept fighting for his head, giving Ellis the most uncomfortable of rides.
 Meanwhile, Singapore had settled into his long raking stride and kept worrying the favourite so much so that three furlongs from home saw the best of Merriment, who retired from the fray utterly disgraced even before reaching the straight.
 Singapore, with young Huxley riding furiously, swung around the bend attended by Sydney and the fast-finishing Rudolph.
 It was left to James White’s first choice to chase his stable companion, and although Rudolph finished resolutely in the middle of the course, Huxley and Singapore carried too many guns on the heavy ground to win cleverly by more than a length.
-The favourite knocked up badly to finish a poor last.
+The favourite had knocked up badly to finish a poor last.
 Personal catharsis is always sweeter in the big races and for young Ernie Huxley to beat the great stable jockey Tom Hales, who was then nearing the end of his career, with an intelligent ride was sweet indeed.

 The result was met with no little surprise but with a generous measure of enthusiasm by the assembled multitude, Tom Hales’ chagrin notwithstanding.
 Singapore was White’s fifth and final winner of the AJC Derby and was another of those big-boned horses by Martini Henry bred at Kirkham from the imported mare, Malacca, by King of the Forest.
 In siring both the winner and the runner-up, Martini-Henry matched the effort of the great Sir Hercules in the 1866 running of the race, although the son of Musket had achieved it with his very first crop.
 Martini-Henry finished third on the overall list of winning stallions in his first season, thanks mainly to Rudolph and Singapore, and fleetingly it seemed he might match the feats in the stallion barn of his famous half-brother, Goldsbrough.